 It was against this backdrop that the unexpected attack against Charlie Hebdo took place in the first days of 2015, in the course of which several police died.
 The drums of international war were hastily sounded, with everything done to orchestrate one of the most spectacular mobilizations in recent years.
 With the people suddenly standing tall behind the police, the lengthy balance sheet they accumulated over more than a decade was swiftly wiped clean.
 Tens of thousands of people marched alongside heads of state, cheering at the snipers guarding the demonstration: a beautiful demonstration of the force of antiterrorism, which had finally found a popular translation.
 And over the two months that followed this morbid event, the state methodically answered to each of the errors it had accumulated:

--6th of March: the Zad du testet in Sivens was evicted by 200 farmers from the FNSEA6, accompanied by a heavy contingent of gendarmes who assumed the dubious air of neutrality so as to avoid escalating the violence.
+-6th of March: the Zad du testet in Sivens was evicted by 200

+Michèle Alliot-Marie, Minister of the Interior at the time.